top of page

 4. Ramakrishnapur Bengali Settlement, Gadchiroli District

 The settlement of Ramakrishnapur in Gadchiroli district emerged as part of rehabilitation efforts for East Bengali families resettled in forested regions of central India during the 1960s.
 Initially organised as an agricultural colony, the settlement was carved out of land previously under forest use, with households allotted small farming plots.
 Bengali medium schooling was introduced by the mid-1960s to ensure continuity of education and cultural retention.
-The settlement’s isolation created challenges in transport, healthcare and livelihoods, yet the community gradually established self-sustaining practices through farming and local trade.
+The settlement’s isolation created challenges in transport, healthcare, and livelihoods, yet the community gradually established self-sustaining practices through farming and local trade.
 Despite limited administrative attention, Ramakrishnapur developed into a functioning rural settlement with a defined cultural identity linked to its Bengali origins.

 The village continues to symbolise a transitional space between displacement and permanent residence, reflecting how migration transformed the social landscape of Gadchiroli.

 The refugee camps of Vidarbha reveal how displacement reshaped regions far from international borders.
-These settlements, spread across Gondia, Chandrapur and Gadchiroli, became zones of both struggle and continuity.
-While many have integrated into surrounding towns and villages, traces of their origins remain in schools, temples and language patterns.
+These settlements, spread across Gondia, Chandrapur, and Gadchiroli, became zones of both struggle and continuity.
+While many have integrated into surrounding towns and villages, traces of their origins remain in schools, temples, and language patterns.
 They also illustrate how post-Independence migration extended deep into the Indian interior, quietly influencing local economies and cultural dynamics.

 Each settlement represents an episode in a broader national history of rehabilitation that unfolded beyond the metropolitan gaze.
 The stories of these camps form an essential part of Vidarbha’s social geography, connecting the region’s past to ongoing conversations about migration and belonging.